TCDocProc/arch/README.md

 *Active Shortcut*

 To go directly to the active step in the Pathway, press the button in the left panel called 'Go to Active Step'.
+This button only shows up if you're in a Pathway and it has an active step somewhere in it.

 *Breadcrumbs for Better Navigation*